I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-miniport_send_net_buffer_lists.md

 Flags that define attributes for the send operation.
 The flags can be combined with an OR
      operation.
 To clear all the flags, set this member to zero.
 This function supports the following flags:

+#### NDIS_SEND_FLAGS_DISPATCH_LEVEL

+Specifies that the current IRQL is DISPATCH_LEVEL.
+For more information about this flag, see
+       <a href="https://msdn.microsoft.com/ac559f4f-0138-4b9a-8f1b-44a2973fd6a1">Dispatch IRQL Tracking</a>.

+#### NDIS_SEND_FLAGS_CHECK_FOR_LOOPBACK

+Specifies that NDIS should check for loopback.
+By default, NDIS does not loop back data to the
+       driver that submitted the send request.
+An overlying driver can override this behavior by setting this flag.
+When this flag is set, NDIS identifies all the NET_BUFFER structures that contain data that matches the receive criteria for the binding.
+NDIS indicates NET_BUFFER structures that match the criteria to the overlying driver.
+This flag has no affect on checking for loopback, or looping back, on other bindings.

 ## Return Value